intel-mpx/intel-mpx.github.io/pages/performance.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

 To evaluate the runtime parameters of MPX, we have tested three benchmark suits: Phoenix 2.0, PARSEC 3.0 and SPEC CPU2006 (see [methodology](/methodology#benchmarks) for details).
-To put the results into a context, we measured not only the two implementations of MPX, but also SafeCode, SoftBound and AddressSanitizer.
+To put the results into a context, we measured not only the two implementations of MPX, but also SAFECode, SoftBound and AddressSanitizer.

 Note that some bars and numbers are missing on the plots.
 The missing results are due to errors at compile-/runtime or to unfixable bugs in programs; please refer to the [usability](/usability#usabilitytable) page for more details.
-This especially concerns SafeCode and SoftBound: the prototype implementations we used were not stable enough to run on all benchmarks.
+This especially concerns SAFECode and SoftBound: the prototype implementations we used were not stable enough to run on all benchmarks.

 {% include alert text='**Note on native versions**.
 Each of the tested approaches uses its own compiler, see details at [methodology](/methodology#compilers).
-The ratios shown in the plots are normalized against respective native versions, e.g., *MPX (ICC)* is normalized against the *ICC* native version, and *SafeCode* against *Clang 3.2.0*.' %}
+The ratios shown in the plots are normalized against respective native versions, e.g., *MPX (ICC)* is normalized against the *ICC* native version, and *SAFECode* against *Clang 3.2.0*.' %}

 {% include alert text='**Note on AddressSanitizer**.
 AddressSanitizer is supported on both GCC and Clang.
 We performed experiments with both versions and discovered that the Clang version performs better than GCC in most cases.
 Thus, the following plots show the Clang version of AddressSanitizer.' %}